History of the Institute

 Early pioneering work in virology and genetics: the first generation

-The founding directors were Hans Friedrich-Freksa (Department for Physical Biology), Gerhard Schramm (Department for Biochemistry) and Werner Schäfer (Department for Virology).
+In 1954, the founding directors were Hans Friedrich-Freksa of the Department for Physical Biology, Gerhard Schramm of the Department for Biochemistry and Werner Schäfer of the Department for Virology.
 In 1960, Alfred Gierer joined the institute as director of the Department for Molecular Biology.

-The four departments, each of them housed in building of its own, shared central facilities such as the library, the electron microscopy facility, the animal house, and the greenhouse.
-When in 1968 the MPI for Biological Cybernetics was founded, the MPI started sharing the use of the guest house (Max Planck House) with its new neighbor.
+The four departments, each of them housed in a building of its own, shared central facilities such as the library, the electron microscopy facility, the animal facilities, and the greenhouse.
+When the Max Planck Institute for Biological Cybernetics was founded in 1968, the two Institutes started sharing the use of the guest house, now known as the Max Planck House.

-During this period, the Max Planck Institute for Virus Research saw pioneering work on the molecular biology of the genetic code, as well as the structure and function of animal retroviruses and the plant RNA virus TMV.
+The Max Planck Institute for Virus Research conducted pioneering work on the molecular biology of the genetic code, as well as the structure and function of animal retroviruses and the plant RNA virus TMV.

-In 1969, the Friedrich Miescher Laboratory (FML) was established on campus; to this day, it continues to host four independent junior research groups.
+In 1969, the Friedrich Miescher Laboratory of the Max Planck Society (FML) was established on campus; to this day, it continues to host four independent junior research groups.

 A shift towards developmental biology: the second generation

-It was one of the FML group leaders, Friedrich Bonhoeffer, who became the first director of the second generation.
+It was one of the FML group leaders, Friedrich Bonhoeffer, who became the first director of this second generation.
 Bonhoeffer was appointed director in 1972, followed by Uli Schwarz and Peter Hausen.
-The focus of the institute gradually changed, so that in 1984 it was renamed MPI for Developmental Biology.
-In the following year, the future Nobel prize winner Christiane Nüsslein-Volhard was appointed director of the Department for Genetics.
-By the 1990s, the research areas of the institute had come to include developmental biology of Hydra and frogs, neuroembryology in chickens, and developmental genetics of Drosophila and zebrafish.
+The focus of the institute gradually shifted, so that in 1984 it was renamed “Max Planck Institute for Developmental Biology”.
+In the following year, the future Nobel Prize winner Christiane Nüsslein-Volhard was appointed director of the Department for Genetics.
+By the 1990s, the research areas of the institute had come to include the developmental biology of Hydra and frogs, neuroembryology in chickens, and developmental genetics of Drosophila and zebrafish.

 Continuous growth and change: the third generation

-Upon the retirement of Alfred Gierer and Friedrich Bonhoeffer, a third generation of directors began to change the focus of the institute again.
-When in 1998 it became clear that the neighboring MPI for Biology was going to close its doors, this freed resources, which could be used for expanding its daughter institute, the MPI for Developmental Biology.
-In 1999, Ralf Sommer’s Depertment for Integrative Evolutionary Biology was added to the institute, soon followed by Andrei Lupas’ Department for Protein Evolution in 2001.
-A year later, Detlef Weigel (Molecular Biology) brought back plant biology.
-The appointment of a new generation of Directors was completed with Elisa Izaurralde (Biochemistry) in 2005 and Gerd Jürgens (Cell Biology) in 2008.
+Following the retirement of Alfred Gierer and Friedrich Bonhoeffer, a third generation of directors began to change the focus of the institute again.
+When it became clear that a neighbouring Max Planck Institute was going to close its doors in 1998, this freed resources, which could be used for expanding the Max Planck Institute for Developmental Biology.
+In 1999, Ralf Sommer’s Department for Integrative Evolutionary Biology was added to the institute, soon followed by Andrei Lupas’ Department for Protein Evolution in 2001.
+A year later, plant biology returned to the institute under Detlef Weigel (Molecular Biology).
+The appointment of a new generation of directors was completed with Elisa Izaurralde (Biochemistry) in 2005 and Gerd Jürgens (Cell Biology) in 2008.

-The retirement of Jürgens in 2010 and the early demise of Izaurralde in 2018 brought about new changes of the institute: Ruth Ley joined in 2016 as director of the Department for Microbiome Science, and in 2020 Susana Coelho brought Algal Development and Evolution to the institute.
+The retirement of Gerd Jürgens in 2010 and the premature departure of Elisa Izaurralde in 2018 brought about new changes of to the institute: Ruth Ley joined in 2016 as director of the Department for Microbiome Science, in 2020 Susana Coelho added Algal Development and Evolution to the institute, and in 2024 Yen-Ping Hsueh established the Department of Complex Biological Interactions.
 In addition to the departments and the departmental research groups, the institute hosts several independent research groups.

-The broad focus that the institute has gained in recent years is reflected in another renaming: since 2022, it is known under the name of MPI for Biology.
+The broad focus that the institute has gained in recent years is reflected in another renaming: since 2022, it is known under the name of Max Planck Institute for Biology Tübingen.

 Go to Editor View